Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Introduction

 Power-law kinetics share common features with mass-action kinetics and parallel results can be derived for the two types of kinetics.
-We derive necessary and sufficient \emph{determinant criteria} for a network to be injective over different classes of power-law kinetics, defined by influence specifications.
-The determinant refers to the determinant of a \emph{modified} version of the species formation rate function (Definition~\ref{extended} in this paper).
+We derive necessary and sufficient \emph{determinant criteria} for a network to be injective over different classes of power-law kinetics.
+The determinant refers to the determinant of a \emph{modified} version of the species formation rate function (Definition~\ref{extended2} in this paper).
 We show that the determinant of the Jacobian of the modified function is non-zero for all concentration vectors and kinetics in one of the classes if and only if the network is injective over the particular class.
 For power-law kinetics our results extend parallel results for mass-action kinetics \cite{Feliu-inj}.
 We proceed to show that injectivity over the class of all power-law kinetics compatible with an influence specification is equivalent to injectivity over the class of all kinetics that respect the same influence specification.
-Therefore, we obtain determinant criteria to preclude the existence of multiple steady states for all kinetics that respect the influence specification, \emph{independently of the specific functional form of the kinetics}.
+Therefore, we obtain determinant criteria to preclude the existence of multiple steady states for all kinetics that respect the influence specification, \emph{independently of the specific functional form of the kinetics} (Theorem~\ref{equiv}).
 The criteria depend in part on the network structure and in part on the influence specification.

 The criteria are easily implemented using symbolic software packages, such as Mathematica, Maple or SAGE, and, thus, they are of practical use.
-For moderately-sized interaction networks the criteria are computationally efficient, but for larger networks memory restrictions might constraint the computation of the symbolic determinant.
+We present two equivalent criteria: one involving the computation of a symbolic determinant, and the other involving the computation of minors of numerical matrices.
+For moderately-sized networks the criteria are computationally efficient, and the first is usually faster.
+For larger networks memory restrictions might constrain the computation of the symbolic determinant and time restrictions might constrain the computation using the minors.
+Being based on the computation of determinants, the criteria can be reformulated in terms of circuits in a variant of the DSR-graph \cite{banaji-craciun1}.
+This might allow for the development of visual approaches to injectivity, in the style of \cite{banaji-craciun1,banaji-craciun2,craciun-feinbergII,Shinar-conc2}.